Automatic Heap Layout Manipulation for Exploitation: Automatic Heap Layout Manipulation

 For real-world usage the search algorithm must be embedded in a system that solves a variety of other problems in order to allow the search to take place.
-To evaluate the feasibility of end-to-end automation of HLM we constructed SHRIKE, a HLM system for the \PHP interpreter.
-We choose \PHP as it is a large, modern application with a non-trivial interface for manipulating its internal state, and the state of its allocator; namely, programs written in the \PHP language.
+To evaluate the feasibility of end-to-end automation of HLM we constructed \SHRIKE, a HLM system for the \PHP interpreter.
+We choose \PHP as it has a number of attributes that make it ideal for experimentation. \PHP combines a large, modern application containing complex functionality, with a language that is relatively stable and easy to work with in an automated fashion.
+On top of that, it has an open version control system and bug tracker.

 Furthermore, \PHP is an interesting target from a security point of view as the ability to exploit heap-based vulnerabilities locally in \PHP allows attackers to increase their capabilities in situations where the \PHP environment has been hardened~\cite{Esser09PHP}.

-The architecture of SHRIKE is shown in Figure~\ref{fig:shrike_arch}.
+The architecture of \SHRIKE is shown in Figure~\ref{fig:shrike_arch}.
 We implemented the system as three distinct phases:

 \begin{itemize} \item A component that identifies fragments of \PHP code that provide distinct allocator interaction sequences (Section~\ref{sec:identifying_available_interaction_sequences}). \item A component that identifies dynamically allocated structures that may be useful to corrupt or read as part of an exploit, and a means to trigger their allocation (Section~\ref{sec:automatic_identification_of_target_structures}). \item A search procedure that pieces together the fragments triggering allocator interactions to produce \PHP programs as candidates (Section~\ref{sec:search}).
 The user specifies how to allocate the source and destination, as well as how to trigger the vulnerability, via a template (Section~\ref{sec:specifying_candidate_structure}). \end{itemize}